DOCtorActoAntohich/gregtech-skyblock-edition/README.md

 You have to have Python 3.10 or newer installed.

-1. Run `pip3 install -r build/requirements.txt` to install required libraries.
+1. Run `pip install -r build/requirements.txt` to install required libraries.
 2. Run `python -m build` in command line.

 #### Note: updating external mods

-To update external mods, you need to download the updated version and run `python build/getHash.py <mod_location>` and copy the output to the `hash` field for the mod in `mainifest.json`
+To update external mods, you need to download the updated version and run `python -m build.get_hash <mod_location>` and copy the output to the `hash` field for the mod in `mainifest.json`

 ## Credits